mriffaud/Handbook-for-Business-Growth/README.md

 ![Frequency clusters]()

-The table above shows that customers in Cluster 2 have on average 3 orders while cluster 1 and 0 have 22 and 116 orders respectively.
-Cluster 0 has a higher frequency meaning that they pass more orders and therefore are better customers compared with cluster 1 and 2.
+The table above shows that customers in Cluster 0 pass on average 3 orders while cluster 1, 2 and 3 have 14, 45 and 151 orders respectively.
+Cluster 3 has a higher order frequency meaning that customers pass more orders and therefore are better value compared with the other clusters.

 ### Calculate Revenue